 Seems like this may finally change as a result of Apple’s latest announcement.
 Apple is now allowing developers to issue in-app purchase promo codes via iTunes Connect.

-iTunes Connect is basically Apple’s platform for developers and users alike to manage their content on the Apple’s App Store.
+iTunes Connect is basically Apple’s platform for developers and users alike to manage their content on Apple’s App Store.

 According to Apple iTunes Connect Developer Guide: